kms1212/foliOS/docs/architecture/ambikernel.md

 The current tree is organized around three major layers:

-- `vellum`: the bootloader.
-It discovers enough machine state to load Strata and loads the `load_folios` bootloader module that builds the boot information table.
+- `vellum`: the bootloader core.
+It discovers enough machine state to run bootloader commands and modules.
 - `strata`: the kernel.
 It owns physical memory, virtual address spaces, scheduling, process/thread lifetime, the Global Node Tree, syscall dispatch, and early/panic diagnostics.